BillmanH/personalstack/notebooks/workadjacent/parnters_and_vendors.md

 * At some point they will show you a process to create "custom business logic".
 That part of the presentation will be brief and vague.
 Inquire further.
 The reason they aren't speaking to that process is because there are only ten people in the world who know how to do that part.
 * Can it use common, open-source frameworks?
 Even if it uses a framework that your team doesn't know, there will be resources like Stack Overflow, GitHub, and many other where the community has been active for years.

 Pay attention vendors: It might be easier to leverage the common, open frameworks that people have been using for years.
 The version-control system isn't part of your core competency anyways.
 Better to just differ to the open conventions.
-If you create your own process you must support it, and that will take your energy away from what you do well.
+If you create your own process, you must support it, and that will take your energy away from what you do well.

 # The ideal partner